Santi-hr/UNI-T-Thermal-Utilities/README.md

 UNI-T thermal cameras, like UTi260B, store a clean thermal image embedded at the end of its bmp files.
 In addition, the selected palette, configuration variables, and the temperature of some key points are also stored.

-The current small script allows extracting this data and exporting it or as a python lib for its use from other scripts.
+The current small script allows extracting this data and exporting it, or as a python lib for its use from other scripts.
-Also, it provides a function to change the palette, between the ones from the camera or to a custom one.
+Also, it provides functions to:
+* Change the palette, between the ones from the camera or to a custom one.
+* Set the temperature range, to highlight details or compare between images.

 Beware, the extracted thermal data can have large errors when there is a large temperature range.
 This happens because the data stored does not come directly from the sensor, but from what appears on screen.
 Check [here](docs/temperature_issue.md) for more information.
 For precise measurements use the "point temperature" option directly on the camera.